 Guidance

-This guide identifies gaps between the SNOMED CT terminology model and the HL7 RIM model and areas in which they overlap.
-It provides coherent guidance on how these gaps can be bridged and the overlaps managed to meet the common goal of semantic interoperability.
+This guide identifies gaps between the SNOMED CT terminology model and the HL7 RIM model and areas in which they overlapas a potential source of inconsistency and variablility in representation.
+Both overlaps and gaps will require identifying them and then either adjusting the information model or terminology model, but ideally not both at the same time to address them.
+Bridging gaps may require new functionality, while overlaps can be managed by adjusting how information and terminology model are used together to meet the common goal of semantic interoperability.
+Gaps will be identified as people implement the standards and are not specifically addressed further in the document.
+Identified gaps should be taken back to the appropriate standards organizations such as HL7 or IHTSDO.

 The guide identifies options for use of SNOMED CT concepts, in both pre and post-coordinated forms in various attributes of HL7 RIM classes.
 The primary focus is on the RIM class clones used in the HL7 Clinical Statement Pattern.
 However, the general principles of the advice are also applicable to many RIM class clones used in constrained information models that form part of other HL7 specifications and standards.